“The harder the climb the sweeter the view.”

 Connected speech

 This may well be the main culprit for your trouble with understanding.
 Face up to it by learning the connected speech patterns and putting them into practice.
 Once you understand the ins and outs of how it works, your comprehension will improve drastically.
-I will devote a post to this subject.
-In the meantime, you can check out these brilliant books that examine all aspects of pronunciation (including connected speech) and provide extensive models and practice.
+You can check out these brilliant books that examine all aspects of pronunciation (including connected speech) and provide extensive models and practice.
+Or read more about connected speech here.

 English Pronunciation in Use Intermediate